CharleySchaefer/ZiltoidLIB/ReadMe.md

 ## ABOUT

-Dependence-free C library of functions that are commonly encoutered in C programs for physical modelling and simulation.
+Collection of functions commonly encoutered in C programs for physical modelling and simulation.

 ## FEATURES